 blame and hate the ugly in the right way while he is still young, before he is able to grasp reasonable speech.
 And when reasonable speech comes, the man who is reared in this way would take most delight in it.

 So considering the fact that the mimetic “keeps company with a part of the soul” that is “not the best” (603c, 605b ) is not a new deduction from the three removes arguments; nor is it decisive about its worth.
 We expect this consorting, for it is the child at which mimesis first aims—or even without aiming, shapes—and the child necessarily has no connection to knowledge.
 The further claim, in each version of the book 10 argument, that the one who is third remove from the king has “no necessity of being with the one who knows” (602a ) is also neither new nor necessarily negative.
-It allows there could be a mimetic being (such as the one who appears as third from the king in the third version of the argument) who is ‘merely’ imitating—or, mirrorly—book Ten’s originating image (596d).
+It allows that there could be a mimetic being (such as the one who appears as third from the king in the third version of the argument) who is ‘merely’ imitating—or, mirrorly—book Ten’s originating image (596d).
 And this soul could be mirroring a flutist who knows.
 And what that flutist knows, according to the early discussion of the arts, is how to wordlessly shape the child’s nature to be friendly to the rational element which is not yet active in him.
 The child’s soul, being alogon, then, is the third remove; the child’s soul is merely mirrorly; perhaps this symbolizes the merely reproductive imagination in each of us.

-Finally, it was a precisely analogous danger to the third book Ten argument against poetry (i.e., that it corrupts), which required the strictures on the mimetic put in place with regard to the children and their upbringing in books two and three.
+Finally, it was a precisely analogous danger to the third book Ten argument against poetry (i.e., that it corrupts), which required the strictures on the mimetic to be put into place with regard to the children and their upbringing in books Two and Three.
 There, however, the bad poets were not corrupting the good, but corrupting the innocent.
-The mimetic artist who merely mirrors whatever is happening in the neighborhood—like Mr. Zeus doin’ his thang with whatever fine looking heifer appears on his street—is not the artist who knows how to shape human nature to its true and happy natural ends.
+The mimetic artist who merely mirrors whatever is happening in the neighborhood—like Mr. Zeus “doin’ his thang” with whatever fine looking heifer appears on his street—is not the artist who knows how to shape human nature to its true and happy natural ends.
 We need better songs, a better flutist, a truer phutourgos—one who shapes to humanity rather than to bovinity.
 Plato, like Aristotle presumes a difference here, and that cultures can fail.
 It appears, then, that book Ten’s discussion folds perfectly into that earlier discussion.